pikalab-unibo/openstack-kolla-ansible-deployment/README.md

 6. Call `run.sh`
     - this should start a container, install Ansible and Kolla, set up keys accordingly, and finally open a shell

-7. Call `install-openstack.sh` on that shell
+7. Call `preconfigure-openstack.sh` on that shell

+8. Call `deploy-install.sh`